 C. All vaults constructed for traffic bearing conditions inside Washington State Highway right-of-ways shall have written approval of the local Washington DOT District Engineer’s office when they are outside corporate limits of cities or towns.
 Those vaults to be constructed within the confines of the City of Spokane shall submit plans for written approval to the Director of Public Works office thirty (30) days prior to construction.

 D. Those vaults constructed within the Spokane County right-of-way shall have the approval of the County Road Engineer’s Office.

 F. Meter vaults shall have no bottoms and shall have crushed, washed gravel installed for drainage.
-The lid on meter vaults shall be placed over the meter unless otherwise approved by the District Superintendent or his designee.
+The lid on meter vaults shall be placed over the meter unless otherwise approved by the District Management.